+The Social Psychology program at Florida State University involves the scientific examination of how people think about, influence, and relate to each other.
 The program provides students with in-depth training in the areas of personality and social psychology, focusing on both basic and applied research.
 The goal of the program is to prepare students for future positions as researchers and educators.
-Coursework provides students with an education in a broad range of areas including classic and contemporary issues in social psychology, methodological and statistical approaches to psychological research, as well as in depth seminars in specialty areas such as prejudice and stereotyping, the self, motivation, social cognition, and evolutionary psychology.
+Coursework provides students with an education in a broad range of areas including classic and contemporary issues in social psychology, methodological and statistical approaches to psychological research, as well as in depth seminars in specialty areas such as prejudice and stereotyping, the self, motivation, social cognition, evolutionary psychology, and close relationships.
 Graduate students develop further expertise in a specific area or areas of personality and social psychology through hands-on research, in collaboration with one or more faculty members in the Social program.
 Students in the program may specialize in one research area but are encouraged to work in several in order to broaden their experience.
 Students have been very successful at collaborating with multiple faculty members to help broaden their research.
 Some students may also have opportunities to collaborate with faculty in the other psychology programs whose interests and expertise are relevant to social psychology.

 The broad areas of research interest and expertise of the Social Psychology program’s faculty provide several possible directions for interested graduate students to pursue.
 These broad areas of research include:

 Research projects focus investigating factors that promote or hinder the successful maintenance of long-term relationships; identifying cognitive, situational, behavioral, and individual difference variables that predict relationship satisfaction, commitment, and longevity.

 Specific research includes emotional influences on judgment and decision-making, risk-taking, and social cognition; the self-regulation of emotional states; emotional experiences in the context of social interaction; psychophysiological processes and emotion.